ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ## Special Elements

-Svelte has special elements you can use at the top level of your component like `<svelte:window>` to add event listeners on the `window` without having to do the cleanup yourself, `<svelte:head>` to add things to the `<head>` element for things like SEO, or `<svelte:element>` to dynamically render elements and more.
+Svelte has special elements you can use at the top-level of your component like `<svelte:window>` to add event listeners on the `window` without having to do the cleanup yourself, `<svelte:head>` to add things to the `<head>` element for things like SEO, or `<svelte:element>` to dynamically render elements and more.

 This is how it would look like if you had to add and take care of event listeners on the `window` object, `<document>`, or `<body>` element yourself: